Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 ---------------------

 Most of Horse64's core data types work almost the same as in Python, JavaScript, or Lua.
-A quick overview:
+Here's a quick overview:

 - Strings in Horse64 are passed by value and immutable, same as also in Python and Javascript and Lua.